The World's First Steam Powered Train

 While Richard Trevithick invented the first steam locomotive and Stevenson invented the first commercially successful locomotive, the tradition of sharing ideas, invention and innovation continues today.

-Where would we be if the Romans had figured this out 2,000 years ago?
+I wonder where would we be if the Romans had figured out how to use steam power 2,000 years ago?

-The age of steam is far from over.
+The age of steam is still far from over.

 Early Diesel Engines

 Mallard is still the fastest steam engine in the world